legendcodermartino1245/ldac-optimization-guide/README.md

 > 🛑 Just disabling Developer Options is **not enough** if LDAC was ever manually selected.

 Samsung may silently continue applying the **last used LDAC override profile** even after Developer Options are turned off — especially if it was previously set to LDAC 660, Adaptive, or 990.
 LDAC supports both 16-bit and 24-bit input.
 But the encoder only uses what it receives — not what you select in Developer Options.

 ### ✅ Correct Reset Procedure

 1. Enable **Developer Options** — only if you’ve used them before
 2. Set **Bluetooth Audio Codec** to **SBC**
    - ℹ️ On Samsung, there is **no “Default” option** — selecting **SBC** is the only way to fully clear override behavior
 3. Exit the Developer Options menu
 4. Go back and **disable Developer Options**
 5. *(Optional but safest)* Reset network settings:
    - `Settings → General Management → Reset → Reset network settings`

 ✅ This fully clears Samsung’s override memory, ensuring a clean LDAC handshake window for hijack and BCC profile injection.
-2. Set **Bluetooth Audio Codec** to **SBC**
-   - ℹ️ **Why SBC?** Selecting SBC resets the Bluetooth codec negotiation path and clears LDAC override memory at the system level — it’s the only true reset trigger on Samsung.

 ## Bluetooth Codec Changer (BCC)